Billionaire Ogunlesi Explains 3 Sectors He’s Betting Billions On: He May Buy an Airport in Nigeria

 He was recently appointed to the OpenAI Board, the owners of ChatGPT.

-Billionaire Bayo Ogunlesi set to invest in Nigeria’s ports
+Bayo Ogunlesi to invest in Nigeria’s ports

-Legit.ng earlier reported that Nigerian-born billionaire and global investor Ogunlesi has announced plans to channel major investments into Nigeria’s port infrastructure, a move that could reshape the nation’s maritime and logistics sector.
+Legit.ng earlier reported that Nigerian-born billionaire and global investor Ogunlesi announced plans to channel major investments into Nigeria’s port infrastructure, a move that could reshape the nation’s maritime and logistics sector.

 After acquiring three major UK airports, Nigerian billionaire Adebayo Ogunlesi is now turning his focus homeward, investing in Nigeria’s port infrastructure.